Jefferson Party of 6: How Quinton Jefferson, the human jungle gym, balances family and football

 “Especially in the football world, I guess some people are confused by it or they think it’s so much more grandiose than it is,” she said.
 “I thought someone somewhere would like it and understand it and feel my pain, share my happiness, share my sadness with me.
 I love taking pictures of the kids and going places with them.”

-On Friday, Nadia was scheduled to fly out with the four kids to Pittsburgh — on her own — ahead of the Seahawks’ game against the Steelers on Sunday.
+On Friday, Nadia was scheduled to fly out with the four kids to Pittsburgh ahead of the Seahawks’ game against the Steelers on Sunday.
 “Pray for me,” she joked before the cross-country flight.

 It’s the first time she’s taken the whole family to a road game, and it’s an important one: Quinton grew up in Pittsburgh — as a Steelers fan, of course — and this weekend will be a reunion for the whole family.